-You can't access Robinhood in Ireland, so here are 5 low-cost alternatives to trade US stocks.
+You can't access Robinhood in South Africa, so here are 5 low-cost alternatives to trade US stocks.

 US stock trading platform Robinhood is known for being the low-cost app of choice among millennial traders and it may well be the most widely recognised online broker today.

-The only problem is, Irish residents don’t have access to Robinhood.
-Despite being regularly cited in local media, the app has not launched in Ireland.
-So, we tracked down a list of US-stock alternatives that offer low or zero brokerage trading for those in Ireland.
+The only problem is, South Africans don’t have access unless you are a US permanent resident or have a valid US Visa.
+Despite being regularly cited in the media here, the app has not launched in South Africa.
+So, we tracked down a list of US-stock alternatives that offer low or zero brokerage trading for South Africans.

 What is Robinhood?

-Robinhood is a popular US trading platform that offers zero-commission trading of stocks, options and ETFs.
-Founded in 2013, Robinhood is well-known for its low fees, range of trading options and appealing minimalist interface.
+Robinhood is a US trading platform founded in 2013 that offers zero commissions on stocks, options and ETFs.
+It’s popular among traders thanks to its low fees, range of trading options and minimalist design targeting younger investors.

 Users of the app often trade stock options and other assets such as cryptocurrencies using leverage.
 This is a higher-risk form of trading because both your profits and losses are amplified.
-For more about the app, you can check out our Robinhood review from Finder US, bearing in mind that you won’t be able to access the platform unless you hold US residency.
+For more on the app you can check out our Robinhood review from Finder US, bearing in mind you won’t be able to access it unless you hold US residency.

 With an eToro trading account, you get commission-free US stock trading plus access to forex, cryptocurrencies, ETFs and commodities.

-eToro may well be the closest app Ireland has to Robinhood, with low fees and a platform angled at the next generation of traders.
-Like Robinhood, eToro does not charge commissions for US stocks and allows you to trade stocks, commodities and currencies using leverage.
+eToro may well be the closest app South Africa has to Robinhood, with low fees and a platform angled at the next generation of traders.
+Like Robinhood, eToro does not charge commission on US stocks and it allows you to trade a mix of stocks, commodities and currencies using leverage.

-- Products: US stocks, US ETFs, forex, cryptocurrencies, commodities
+- Products: US stocks, US ETFs, forex, cryptocurrency, commodities

 - Access: Mobile app and desktop